 Baby’s brain is growing a percent every day, his body lengthens, and his weight fluctuates down around 10% right away and then right back up again, setting him on a path to doubled weight in six months and tripled at a year.
 No other phase of life is so full of growth than in babyhood.
 Signs of a growth spurt include:

-Altered nursing patterns.
-Sometimes parents think their baby’s increased desire to nurse is a sign of a drop in supply.
-More often, it’s a sign of a growth spurt in which the baby is triggering the added supply her growing body will need.
+- Altered nursing patterns.
+Sometimes parents think their baby’s increased desire to nurse is a sign of a drop in supply, and more often, it’s a sign of a growth spurt in which the baby is triggering the added supply her growing body will need.

-Or, if the growth spurt includes teething, she may not want to nurse as much because it’s uncomfortable (or may nurse more because it’s soothing).
-Continuing to follow baby’s cues throughout the breastfeeding relationship helps her to cope with her changing body and gives you something that you can tangibly to do help her in her discomfort.
+- Or, if the growth spurt includes teething, she may not want to nurse as much because it’s uncomfortable (or may nurse more because it’s soothing).
+Continuing to follow the baby’s cues throughout the breastfeeding relationship helps her cope with her changing body and gives you something that you can tangibly do to help her discomfort.

-More – or fewer – diapers.
-The extra nursing could make baby have more BM diapers, or the extra use of nutrients during the growth spurt could lead to spaced out BMs.
-It’s not terribly uncommon for a breastfeed baby to space out to one diaper every 6 days or so once they hit a growth spurt.
-As long as the consistency is normal and baby isn’t struggling, there’s no need to change what you are doing.
+- More – or fewer – diapers.
+The extra nursing could make the baby have more BM diapers, or the additional use of nutrients during the growth spurt could lead to spaced-out BMs.
+It’s not uncommon for a breastfed baby to space out to one diaper every 6 days or so once they hit a growth spurt.
+As long as the consistency is normal and the baby isn’t struggling, there’s no need to change what you are doing.

-Keep in mind that a growth spurt will sometimes come with more night nursing, which isn’t necessarily a sign of sleeplessness.
-Night nursing is a good way to increase milk supply to what he needs, and if he’s been busy sleeping or exploring during the day he’ll want to make up for it at night.
+- Remember that a growth spurt will sometimes come with more night nursing, which isn’t necessarily a sign of sleeplessness.
+Night nursing is an excellent way to increase milk supply to what he needs, and if he’s been busy sleeping or exploring during the day, he’ll want to make up for it at night.
 A co-sleeping mama can side-lay to nurse and sleep as he sleep-nurses.
 Give yourself grace and lower any expectations you can during this phase, knowing it won’t last forever.

-Babywearing is an important tool to have, as being close to you and your movements is often soothing to the fussiest of babies.
+- Babywearing is a vital tool to have, as being close to you and your movements are often soothing to the fussiest of babies.
 You might also find that Stomach Soother drops help her to feel better, as well.
 Watch out for colic, too, when baby is crying without reprieve for several hours each day, usually in the evening.
 Colic is not a sign of a growth spurt and will need extra comfort and relief measures.

 Every baby is different, but there are certainly some patterns that we’ve come to expect as a general rule.
-For example, the roughly 10% drop in weight right after birth is usually recovered by the second week thanks to a growth spurt around 7-10 days.
+For example, the roughly 10% drop in weight right after birth is usually recovered by the second week, thanks to a growth spurt around 7-10 days.
 Each growth spurt will last a few days, and you may see some signs leading up to or hanging around after the height of it.
-KellyMom.com, another great resource for breastfeeding moms, lists the most common growth spurts for baby:
+KellyMom.com, another excellent resource for breastfeeding moms, lists the most common growth spurts for babies.

 Your baby may be different or may follow these dates like a calendar.
-But it’s pretty safe to say that if you are seeing signs of a growth spurt and baby is anywhere near one of these ages, you’ll probably see relief after a few days of intensive growing.
-Hang in there, and keep an eye out for the next size onesies!
+But it’s pretty safe to say that if you see signs of a growth spurt and the baby is anywhere near one of these ages, you’ll probably see relief after a few days of intensive growing.
+Hang in there, and keep an eye out for the next-size onesies!